DanieleMaselli/Interacting-with-the-canvas-Web-Audio-API/README.md

 	}
 }
 ```
-Last step is to grap the `analyser.getByteTimeDomainData` an copy it to our array.
+Last step is to grap the `analyser.getByteTimeDomainData` method an copy it to our array.
 ```Javascript
 function animate() {
 	requestAnimationFrame(animate);